 Spiritual Warfare in the Bible

-Now that we have all the proof we need of spiritual warfare in the Bible, are you ready to fight?
+Now that we have covered many examples of spiritual warfare in the Bible, are you ready to fight?
 I feel as if this post covered a lot of ground!
 How do you feel about this topic?
 Do you have a favorite story or verse for spiritual warfare?
 I’d love for you to share it with me in the comments below!

-You might also be interested in these verses!
+You might also be interested in these posts!